Increasing temperatures could put pressure on assets

 Insurance portfolios could be impacted by increases in temperature.

-Waves of extreme heat are travelling across Europe this summer, leading to soaring insurance costs and impacts on investment portfolios.
-It also means pressure on governments increases.
+Waves of extreme heat are travelling across Europe this summer, leading to soaring insurance costs and impacts on the investment portfolios of insurers.
+It also increases the prospect of government-backed efforts to adapt to the changing climate through creating investments into heat-resilient infrastructure.

 Record heat is not new, but it is becoming more common and extreme.
 Provisional Met Office data up until (and including) 15 July shows that the UK’s average mean temperature so far this summer sits 1.14°C above the long-term meteorological average for summer.